-Reading Across Rhode Island, the only One Book, One State community read kicks off its 13th year by inviting everyone to join in the reading of Norwegian by Night by Derek Miller.
-Reading Across Rhode Island is a project of the Rhode Island Center for the Book made possible through a vibrant collaboration of librarians, teachers, book group leaders and readers from across the state.
-The 2015 program runs from January to May with readers in Rhode Island classrooms, libraries, community centers,
+Reading Across Rhode Island, Rhode Island’s One Book, One State community read program kicks off its 15th year by inviting everyone to join in the reading of Just Mercy by Bryan Stevenson.
+Reading Across Rhode Island is a program of the Rhode Island Center for the Book at the Rhode Island Council for the Humanities, made possible through a vibrant collaboration of librarians, teachers, book group leaders and readers from across the state.
+The 2017 program runs from January through May with readers in Rhode Island classrooms, libraries, community centers,

 About This Year’s Book

 An unforgettable true story about the redeeming potential of mercy.
 Bryan Stevenson was

 a gifted young attorney when he founded Equal Justice Initiative, a legal practice